raoulg/MADS-DAV/dashboards/README.md

 If you've made accidental changes to the main branch and encounter merge conflicts when pulling, follow these steps:

-- Undo any changes to the main branch.
-Dont worry, we will save your changes in a new branch.
-First, you need to find out what the commit hash if from the latest commit.
+- 🔙 Undo any changes to the main branch.
+Don't worry, we will save your changes in a new branch. 🌱🔒 First, you need to find out what the commit hash if from the latest commit.
 You can do this by running:
   ```bash
   git log --abbrev-commit